 - Multifamily Residential - 2-acre minimum lot size

-In 2015, these maps were updated using the same qualifying factors with the addition of sites that need to be rezoned but are recommended in area plans for the proposed land use.
+In 2015, Phase II of the Development Opportunity Areas study was completed.
+This phase expanded the study by using the same qualifying factors as Phase I and identifying sites that needed to be rezoned but are recommended in area plans for the proposed land use.

 Initial data was derived using tax data provided by the Forsyth County Tax Department, Legacy’s proposed land use data, 2014 orthophotography, and current Forsyth County zoning data.
 Additional site validation and recommendations were made by the City-County Planning and Development Services staff, the Forsyth County Tax Administration staff, and staff representatives from surrounding municipal areas.